ksaj/ksaj.github.io/quips.md

 "Great civilisations are not murdered.
 Instead, they take their own lives." -- Arnold Toynbee

+"A Hotel with an infinite number of rooms can accommodate extra guests even if it is full" - Hilbert's Paradox

 "The things that are wrong about us – the things that are embarrassing and make us feel like a liability – are OK, and our fallibilities are part of being human.” -- Derren Brown

 "For those who fight for it, life has a flavor the protected will never know" - Anonymous